 MS in Forensic Anthropology

-Employment and Educational Opportunities for Graduates of this Program
+Employment and Educational Opportunities for Graduates of This Program

 Upon completion of this program, students will be eligible and qualified to continue their education in a PhD program in Anthropology or pursue employment in a variety of settings.
-Potential employment opportunities for graduates include state medical examiner offices, government or private crime laboratories, or academic settings.
+Potential employment opportunities for graduates include state medical examiner offices, government or private crime laboratories, law enforcement, or academic settings.